-FIL Life does not have material exposure to underwriting, operational and market risk as the Company is protected both through an Insurance Agency & Services Agreement (IASA) with FPM, and due to the majority of policyholder liabilities being unit-linked and not offering life assurance benefits beyond a return on the value of investments.
+FIL Life does not have material exposure to underwriting, operational and market risk as the Company is protected both through an Insurance Agency & Services Agreement (IASA) with FPM, and because the majority of policyholder liabilities are unit-linked and do not offer life assurance benefits beyond a return on the value of investments.

 The Board oversees the performance of FPM.
 It monitors FPM's financial position and its ability to withstand severe scenarios as considered in the company's own capital assessment as part of the FIL Holdings (UK) Ltd ICAAP (Internal Capital Adequacy Assessment Process).

 There has been no material change to FIL Life's risk profile as a result of the COVID-19 pandemic.
-The Company does, however, recognise that there may be emerging risks and vulnerabilities should the pandemic intensify or continue for a prolonged period.
+The Company does, however, recognise that there may be emerging risks and vulnerabilities should the pandemic intensify again, as well as longer-term risks arising from the wider economic impact.